 9 iconic lines to listen out for in A Midsummer Night’s Dream

 Set in a magical, mythical forest, it’s no surprise that A Midsummer Night’s Dream is full of unforgettable lines that have been remembered for centuries.
-Currently playing at Regent’s Park Open Air Theatre, take a read of nine iconic lines that you may have heard uttered in conversation without realising Shakespeare coined the phrase.
-From ‘the course of true love’ and ‘foolish mortals’, discover more about the Bard’s fantastical comedy with us and book your tickets now to A Midsummer Night’s Dream.
+Take a read of nine iconic lines that you may have heard uttered in conversation without realising Shakespeare coined the phrase.
+From ‘the course of true love’ and ‘foolish mortals’, discover more about the Bard’s fantastical comedy.

 A Midsummer Night’s Dream lines